microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/agreement_delete.md

 ## Response
-If successful, this method returns `204, No Content` response code.
+If successful, this method returns a `204, No Content` response code.
 It does not return anything in the response body.

 ## Example
 ##### Request